-- The choice of valuation interest rate would vary depending on whether the pension is non-indexed, partially indexed, or fully indexed. - The index may be the Consumer Price Index (CPI), a wage index, an index based on an excess interest method, or a modification or a mixture of these indices.
+- .08 The choice of valuation interest rate would vary depending on whether the pension is nonindexed, partially indexed, or fully indexed. - ^{.09} The index may be the Consumer Price Index (CPI), a wage index, an index based on an excess interest method, or a modification or a mixture of these indices.

-Pension that is non-indexed
+Pension which is non-indexed

-The valuation interest rate during the 15 years following the calculation date is the month-end value of the nominal interest rate (i.e., the rate compounded semi-annually) on long-term Government of Canada bonds (CANSIM series B14013) in the second calendar month preceding the month in which the calculation date falls, adjusted by adding 0.5%, converting the resulting nominal interest rate to the equivalent effective annual interest rate, and rounding to the nearest integral multiple of 0.25%.
+10 The valuation interest rate during the 15 years following the calculation date is the month-end value of the nominal interest rate (i.e., the rate compounded semi-annually) on long-term Government of Canada bonds (CANSIM series B14013) in the second calendar month preceding the month in which the calculation date falls, adjusted as follows:

+add 0.5%,

+convert the resulting nominal interest rate to the equivalent effective annual interest rate, and round to the nearest integral multiple of 0.25%.